elsoonfy/FakeIdentifier/README.md

 Synthetic/Fake Sample Data

-Where real data is unavailable or restricted, artificially generated (prop/fake) ID samples are created that resemble actual Nigerian identification formats for safe and ethical model training.
+Where real data is unavailable or restricted, artificially generated (prop/fake) ID samples are created that resemble actual Nigerian.
+American or any identification formats for safe and ethical model training.

 These synthetic datasets are structurally and visually similar to real-world examples but contain no traceable personal data.